rsenno/kickstarter-analysis/Written_Report_Draft_In_Progress.md

 ### Analysis of Outcomes Based on Goals

 The client requested an analysis of campaign outcomes relative to the funding target of the campaigns and wanted to “drill down” to just the “plays” portion of the theater category for this investigation.
 To accomplish this, a table was created on a new spreadsheet in the workbook provided by the client as shown below.
 (Note that there were no theater plays canceled in any funding target range in this dataset.
-Also note that most data points are in funding ranges below 15,000, and the number of data points in funding categories above 25,000 appear to be both small and erratic.):
+Also note that most data points are in funding goal ranges below $15,000, and the number of data points in funding goals categories above $25,000 appear by visual inspection to be insufficiently large enough to draw conclusions from, although no statistical analysis was undertaken to confirm this.):

 <insert Outcomes Based on Goals table here>